Dissecting a square into congruent polygons

 In this section we recall some notions and results of graph theory.
 See \cite{Bal2000}.

 Let $G=(V, \Gamma)$ be a directed graph, where $V$ is the \emph{vertex set} and $\Gamma$ is the \emph{edge set}.
 Each edge $\gamma$ is associated to an ordered pair $(u,v)$ in $V$, and we say $\gamma$ is \emph{incident out} of $u$ and \emph{incident into} $v$.
 We also call $u$ and $v$ the \emph{origin} and \emph{terminus} of $\gamma$, respectively.
 The number of edges incident out of a vertex $u$ is the \emph{outdegree} of $u$ and is denoted by $\deg^+(u)$.
 The number of edges incident into a vertex $u$ is the \emph{indegree} of $u$ and is denoted by $\deg^-(u)$.
 We remark that in the graph $G$ we allow multi-edges from a vertex $u$ to $v$.

-A \emph{directed walk} joining the vertex $v_0$ to the vertex $v_k$ in $G$ is an alternating sequence $w=v_0 \gamma_1 v_1 \gamma_2 v_2 \dots \gamma_k v_k$ with $\gamma_i$ incident out of $v_{i-1}$ and incident into $v_i$.
+A \emph{directed walk} joining the vertex $v_0$ to the vertex $v_k$ in $G$ is an alternating sequence $v_0 \gamma_1 v_1 \gamma_2 v_2 \dots \gamma_k v_k$ with $\gamma_i$ incident out of $v_{i-1}$ and incident into $v_i$.

 Similarly, for an undirected graph, we can define \emph{trail}, \emph{path} and \emph{cycle}, see \cite{Bal2000}.

 $G$ is \emph{connected} if for any $u,v\in V$, there is a path joining $u$ and $v$.
 A connected graph $G$ is called \emph{Eulerian} if there is a closed trail containing all the edges of $G$.